aconstlink/natus/CONTRIBUTING.md

 ## Passed any Doubts?

-**Anyway, the project welcomes you and we are happy you came to this point!**

 It is very important to communicate what you want to do BEFORE you do it.

 If you still have any doubts, do not hesitate contacting me.